OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 In this case, the inventors of the Wiki did the thoughtful Design from Trust; Wikipedians adopted and inherited it, then enhanced it as they solved problems that smaller wiki sites hadn't yet hit, as well as .

-In Design from Trust, just **seeing** the contradictions isn't enough.
-You have to **shift** your thinking, because from today's default frame of mind, many of the solutions DfT proposes seem counterintuitive or downright crazy, as I described earlier.
-A real shift allows you then to **shape** the new dynamics you want to create, then **set** it all in motion.
+In Design from Trust, just seeing the contradictions isn't enough.
+You have to shift your thinking, because from today's default frame of mind, many of the solutions DfT proposes seem counterintuitive or just a bit crazy, as I described earlier.
+A real shift in your perspective allows you then to shape the new dynamics you want to create, then set it all in motion.

 Underpinning this change model are the [Principles of Design from Trust](https://bra.in/5jkNwq), which start with [[Assume Good Faith]] (or Intent).
 More on these soon, too.